coder83431/Network-File-Shares-and-Permissions/README.md

 2. Connect/log into Client-1 as a normal user (mydomain\<someuser>).
-For this demonstration, I will be logged into a account as a user named "bubo sud".
+For this demonstration, I will be logged into an account as a user named "bubo sud".
 </p>
 <br />